dvargas92495/website/content/blog/20200827-terraform-best-thing-since-git/index.md

 Here are some of these challenges.
 ### Configuration Spread Across Different UIs
-Most of the cloud providers have consoles to teams to configure what resources they'd like to use.
+Most of the cloud providers have consoles for teams to configure what resources they'd like to use.
 This manual work is proving to not be scalable and hard to manage.
 With a different dashboard dedicated for each resource, it's hard to get a holistic picture of what are all the resources your organization is using.

 ### Lack of Context
 A poorly configured environment variable or resource setting has the potential to take your entire site down.
 With no version control over who made what change, when several changes were made, and why, tracking down why the application is not running is getting increasingly difficult.
 This is especially true as engineering teams rely on these cloud services more than usual.